“Just write it off.”

 - Mortgage interest

 There’s a bit of a hitch with itemized deductions, however.
-You can only benefit from itemized deductions to the extent they exceed your standard deduction.
+You can only benefit from itemized deductions to the extent they exceed your standard deduction (6,300 if you are single and $12, 600 married filing jointly).
 Said another way, each taxpayer is permitted to take the higher of their standard or itemized deductions – but not both.

 Say you are married and filing jointly.
-In such a case, your standard deduction is $11,600.
-Let’s further say the total of your itemized deductions is $11,700.
+In such a case, your standard deduction is $12,600.
+Let’s further say the total of your itemized deductions is $12,700.
 Since your itemized deductions exceed your standard deduction by $100, you take the itemized deduction.
-Further, if you are in the 25% bracket, your itemized deductions save you $25 more vs. simply taking the standard deduction.
+That’s why it pays to remember additional deductible expenses that may bump you up over the standard deduction and leave you open to additional tax deductions.

 On the other hand, had your itemized deductions totaled any amount less than the standard deduction you qualify for, you wouldn’t bother taking the itemized deduction – you’d just take the standard.

 Whether an expense qualifies for an income tax deduction or tax credit, be sure to take maximum advantage – both lower the taxes you’ll pay.
-Don’t worry about trying to figure out which ones you should take, TurboTax will easily guide you and get you the tax refund you deserve.
+Don’t worry about trying to figure out which ones you should take or if you should itemize or take the standard deduction.
+TurboTax will ask you simple questions about you and give you the tax deductions and credits you are eligible for based on your answers.
+TurboTax will also chose the option (standard deduction or itemized deductions) that you are eligible for and gives you the biggest tax refund.

 When are you filing your taxes?
 Have you taken advantage of any tax deductions or credits yet?